 Greater Yellowstone’s location at the convergence of the Great Plains, Great Basin, and Plateau Indian cultures means that many tribes have a traditional connection to the land and its resources.
-For thousands of years before Yellowstone became a national park, it was a place where Indians hunted, fished, gathered plants, quarried obsidian, and used the thermal waters for religious and medicinal purposes.
+For thousands of years before Yellowstone became a national park, it was a place where people hunted, fished, gathered plants, quarried obsidian, and used the thermal waters for religious and medicinal purposes.

 In the early 1700s, some tribes in this region began to acquire the horse.
 Some historians believe the horse fundamentally changed lifestyles because tribes could now travel faster and farther to hunt bison and other animals of the plains.

 Some groups of Shoshone who adapted to a mountain existence chose not to acquire the horse.
-These included the Sheep Eaters, or Tukudika, who used their dogs to transport food, hides, and other provisions.
-Sheep Eaters acquired their name from the bighorn sheep whose migrations they followed.
+These included the Tukudika, or Sheep Eaters, who used their dogs to transport food, hides, and other provisions.
+The Tukudika acquired the name "Sheep Eaters" from the bighorn sheep whose migrations they followed.
 Bighorn sheep were a significant part of their diet, and they crafted the carcasses into a wide array of tools.
 For example, they soaked sheep horns in hot springs to make them pliable for bows.
 They traded these bows, plus clothing and hides, to other tribes.

 The Earliest Humans in Yellowstone